History of Nizhny Novgorod: 20th and 21st centuries

 At the end of the 20th century, information technology began to develop in the city.
 Many commercial enterprises operating in the field of mobile communication, Internet and software development were opened.
 Nizhny Novgorod has become one of the largest and most famous Russian IT centers, maintaining this status for several years.
 In the territory of Nizhny Novgorod and the region, 8 mobile phone service providers provide services, which is unique for Russia.

 One of the main problems in the 2000s was the transportation problem associated with the insufficient capacity of the three bridges connecting the Lower City and the Upper City, where the center of business activity was concentrated.
 In 2009, the automotive part of the new metro bridge was launched.

 The move of business activity from the historical center to Lower City was planned back in the 1980s, in 2008 it was fixed in the general plan, but in 2009 it was sent for revision.

 Since September 2011, work is under way to solve the problem of transport hubs in the city center: the approaches to bridges are expanding and improving.
 Because of the high traffic of the Borsky Bridge in February 2012, a cableway was built.
 It connects between Nizhny Novgorod and Bor.
 The daily traffic is about 5000 people.
 From July 31, 2017, the second automobile Borsky bridge will start operating.

+International attention was drawn to Nizhny Novgorod in November 2011, when twenty-six mummified women and girls stolen from local cemeteries were found in the apartment of historian Anatoly Moskvin and his parents.
+Moskvin was suspected in a separate investigation into the Islamophobic desecration of Muslim graves by the Centre for Combating Extremism, who in a search of the Moskvins' apartment made the unexpected discovery of the bodies dressed as dolls.